Serpent27/PARSEC/README.md

 ## Building and running:
 To build, simply run `gcc src/main.c -o [output]`.
 If you want to use compiler optimizations, run `gcc src/main.c -o [output] -O3`.
 I have already built the file `./lxtest` which should run fine on most Linux systems.

+## Encryption modes of operation:
+I decided to create a pseudo-authenticated mode of operation, optimized for full-disk encryption:
+***PCM (PARSEC Counter Mode)***

+A mode of operation I'm creating specifically for full-disk encryption.
+The purpose of this mode is to provide a paralleizable, tamper-resistant mode of operation without regenerating the key cycle for each block; since key cycle generation slows throughput.

+How do I achieve this?
+By encrypting the message through 1 substitution round, XORing the block index, then performing the actual encryption.
+This way I don't need to worry about certain(chosen?) plaintexts generating predictable ciphertext - the key is factored into the transformation, and the S-box removes bitwise patterns that can lead to predictable output.

+With this mode of operation, any change in the message should lead to random ciphertext.
+It should be noted that this isn't an authenticated encryption mode.
+It simply ensures that any changes made to the ciphertext become meaningless upon decryption, preventing any intelligent form of data manipulation.
+Some filesystems, such as BTRFS, store a hash of their file objects (ex.
+CRC32), which should provide sufficient authentication considering an attacker needs to physically access the machine for each attempt, in such an attack.
+The hash also doesn't need to be a secure hash, since the encryption itself is meant to provide the security for the hashing algorithm.
+The hash needs only to detect random changes, which CRC32 does well.

+You could make a filesystem that keeps and verifies the SHA-256 of each file, if you really wanted to, and thus increase the security to 128 bits but the attacker needs to physically tamper with the data on-disk for each attempt, and wait for the user to decrypt it, which makes 32 bits of security enough.
+Also, the hash may be the same but the data on-disk will still be random and meaningless, defeating the entire point of such an attack.
+The attacker can't predict or control what the data will be, making the attack fairly pointless to try in the first place.